-The valve on a sampling canister must be of high quality, with the following characteristics: leak integrity, a metal seat, stainless-steel wetted surfaces, and a packless design.
-A metal seat eliminates off-gassing of seat components into the sample and memory effects in the seat material.
-A packless design provides a completely enclosed system to ensure no contamination from lubricants or packing material occurs.
-Various valves are used, the most common being the Swagelok SS4H bellows valve and RAVE diaphragm valves.
+The valve on a sampling canister must be of high quality, with the following characteristics: leak integrity, a metal seat, stainless steel wetted surfaces, and a packless design.
+A metal seat eliminates offgassing of seat components into the sample and memory effects in the seat material.
+A packless design provides a completely enclosed system, to ensure no contamination from lubricants or packing material occurs.
+Various valves are used, the most common being the Swagelok® SS4H bellows valve and the Parker Hannafin diaphragm valve with metal seat.
 Several valve options are available for Restek canisters.

 The connection of the valve to the canister is critical.
-The connection must be leak tight to ensure a correct sampling flow rate, but use extreme caution to prevent overtightening the tube compression fittings.
-To ensure a leak-tight valve, always use a prefilter (such as an in-line filter) to prevent valve seat damage.
+The connection must be leak tight, to ensure a correct sampling flow rate, but use extreme caution to prevent overtightening the tube compression fittings.
+To ensure a leak tight valve, always use a pre-filter (such as an inline filter) to prevent valve seat damage.

-Ensure Accurate Sampling of Reactive Compounds with Siltek Treatment
+Ensure Accurate Sampling of Reactive Compounds with Siltek[®] Treatment

-Siltek treatment is a process through which an inert layer is chemically bonded to a metal surface.
+Siltek[®] treatment is a proprietary process, developed by Restek Corporation, through which an inert layer is chemically bonded to a metal surface.
 The surface produced by this treatment is virtually inert to active compounds.
-The stainless-steel pathway described in this guide is sufficient for sampling atmospheres containing only nonreactive compounds, but for reactive compounds the entire sampling pathway should be Siltek treated to eliminate contact between the reactive analytes and the metal surfaces.
-Siltek treatment can be applied to the interior surfaces of the canister and valve to ensure an inert sample pathway.
+The stainless steel pathway described in this guide is sufficient for sampling atmospheres containing only nonreactive compounds, but for reactive compounds the entire sampling pathway should be Siltek[®] treated to eliminate contact between the reactive analytes and the metal surfaces.
+Siltek[®] treatment can be applied to the interior surfaces of the canister and valve, to ensure an inert sample pathway.

-Table III: Flow rates for integrated samplingusing a 6 liter canister and sampling on the flatportion of the flow curve for the flowcontroller (Figure 5).
+Table III Flow rates for integrated sampling,using a 6-liter canister and sampling on theflat portion of the flow curve for the flowcontroller (Figure 5).